How Do We Prove the Existence of God?

 [1] All things are either Necessary-in-themselves or contingent.

-In different words, we say things have causes.
+In other words, we say things have causes.
 God is the uncaused causer.
 If we can go from the idea that things have causes to finding the uncaused cause, then we have succeeded in proving God's existence.

 [2] Define "The Universe" as the collection of all contingent things.